-After leaving Raum Road, the trail crosses the Hart Creek and proceeds on a slow climb up the hill to Benham Ridge.
-The trail will turn left for about 100 yards before it turns right and then merges with Shawnee NF 121 and proceeds along the top of the bluff on the west side of an area known as the "Promised Land".
+After leaving Raum Road, the trail crosses Hart Creek and proceeds on a slow climb up the hill to Benham Ridge.
+When climbing uphill, please help to prevent erosion by using the switchbacks provided, instead of walking straight up the fire break.
+After reaching the top of the ridge, the trail will turn left for about 100 yards before it turns right and then merges with Shawnee NF 121 and proceeds along the top of the bluff on the west side of an area known as the "Promised Land".
 The trail goes generally downhill and crosses a creek at the top of a water fall and proceeds to the top of the ridge.
 Follow the top of a bluff on the left to a parking lot near the intersection of Shawnee NF trails 120, 121, 169, 170, and an old forest road.
 This parking lot can be accessed at the end of Benham Ridge road and is popular with campers and hunters in season.